rmkcodingclub/AmazonProblems/README.md

 30. Write a C program for level order traversal of a tree?

-31. You are given: 3 types of vehicles: Motorbike, Car, and a special type of car for the handicapped.
+31.You are given: 3 types of vehicles: Motorbike, Car, and a special type of car for the handicapped.
 3 Types of parking: Motorbike parking, Car parking, handicapped car parking.
 Motorbikes and cars can only park in their designated parkings, while the handicapped cars can park either in their own parking or the regular car parking.
 How would you model this as classes?
 Explain your methods.